-Happy Health Information Professionals Week!
-This year’s theme “Driven by Health Data” hits home for me as a Health Information Management (HIM) professional.
+The theme for 2018 Health Information Professionals Week, “Driven by Health Data,” hits home for me as a Health Information Management (HIM) professional.
 Reliable, valid, complete, secure and accessible clinical data is the lifeblood of healthcare and being “driven by health data” is exactly what should motivate HIM professionals’ actions and intentions every day.

 As we think about HIP week, it’s a common practice to reflect on the diverse roles HIM professionals play across the healthcare landscape.
 Regardless of our roles and the setting in which we perform those roles, our shared goal is to advance the management of clinical data for the betterment of healthcare delivery.
 And I would add for the enablement of clinical research, patient registries, drug discovery and improving public health surveillance.
 Collectively, our profession advances the capabilities for capturing data that can be exchanged and transformed into information that informs patient care decisions, strategy, discoveries, and reimbursement schemas.